-Table 3 Sources of Revenue
+Table 3

-The Service Fees (100%) category is the main source of funding, while 74% of the uses of funds are for Operational Fees & Services, which include networking and telephone charges for connectivity from the telephone companies' central offices to the telephone company's selective router to GHC 9-1-1's 30 public safety answering points (PSAPs) and five secondary safety answering points (SSAPs), 9-1-1 database services, PSAP expenses for the City of Houston and Harris County, operation and maintenance expenses, and contract services.
-The Salaries & Benefits category is 14% of the uses of revenue (see Table 3 on the previous page).
-This category includes mainly operational staff and some administrative staff-the operational staff consists of technicians that provide technical support and maintenance for all
+Sources of Revenue

-9-1-1 systems on a 24-hour, 365 days per year basis for an area spanning approximately 2,664 square miles with a population of approximately 5.8 million or 20% of Texas' population.
+The Service Fees (100%) category is the main source of funding, while 74% of the uses of funds are for Operational Fees & Services, which include networking and telephone charges for connectivity from the telephone companies' central offices to the telephone company's selective router to GHC 9-1-1's 30 public safety answering points (PSAPs) and seven secondary safety answering points (SSAPs), 9-1-1 database services, PSAP expenses for the City of Houston and Harris County, operation and maintenance expenses, and contract services.
+The Salaries & Benefits category is 15% of the uses of revenue (see Table 3 on the previous page).
+This category includes mainly operational staff staff-the operational staff consists of system engineers, administrators, and technicians that deploy and provide technical support and maintenance for all 9-1-1 systems on a 24-hour, 365 days per year basis for an area spanning approximately 2,664 square miles with a population of approximately 5.8 million or nearly 20% of Texas' population.